Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 * How to perform inference using Snowpark and SQL against the registered model

 ### What You Will Build
 In this quickstart, you will create machine learning model using Snowpark ML.
-This model will be registered to Snowflakes Model Registry and then we will call that model for inference.
+This model will be registered to Snowflake's Model Registry and then we will call that model for inference.
 At the end, we will build a Hex app that calls the newly created model to predict our likelihood of surviving the infamous maiden voyage!
 <!-- ------------------------ -->

 ## Getting Started with Hex